In This Article

 - How Can Livspace Help You?

 Victorian style interiors are possibly one of the most lavish interior design styles of all time.
-However, they run the risk of looking gaudy and over-the-top.
-In fact, it’s not easy to incorporate Victorian design elements into a modern home.
+Hence, when Sumedh wanted his dream home to have a Victorian appeal with a modern twist, our designers ramped up their game!

 This Pune home has a Victorian-inspired space that retains its contemporary aesthetic perfectly.
 Let’s take you on a tour of this beautiful 3BHK, and you can take some actionable tips for your own home renovation: